augustocolombelli/unit-tests-argument-captor/README.md

-# design-pattern-strategy
+### Unit Tests - Argument Captor
-Simple example using Strategy Design Pattern
+Simple example using the resource of Mockito Argument Captor

-# How can we use this Design Pattern?
+#### How can we use this resource?
-We can use this Design Pattern when part of your algoritmin respect a specific business rule.
-In our example, we have two steps in the execution, calculate and print the result.
-Print the result is common, but the calculate is specifically.
+We can use this Argument Captor when we need to know and validate the object that is used in some method.
+It is very useful when we know the scenario and the result, but the algorithm is complex.

+#### What is necessary for to use this resource?
+In this example, its used junit-4.10.jar and mockito-all-1.10.19.